turtlecoin/wallet-file-interaction/README.md

                 ]
             }
         ],
-        "transactions": [
+        /* [Object] - Any transactions which are in a block */ "transactions": [
             {
-                "blockHeight": 965863,
-                "fee": 10,
+                /* Number - The block height this transaction was included in */ "blockHeight": 965863,

+                /* Number - The fee used on this transaction (in atomic units) */ "fee": 10,

+                /* String - The hash of this transaction */
                 "hash": "ddc1bd59d5007d2b897be91c34bcfe69702f8aa0d6393b677685b53a625f3e98",

+                /* Boolean - Is this transaction a 'coinbase'/miner reward transaction */
                 "isCoinbaseTransaction": false,

-                "paymentID": "7fe73bd90ef05dea0b5c15fc78696619c50dd5f2ba628f2fd16a2e3445b1922f",
-                "timestamp": 1541980957,
+                /* String - The payment ID used in this transaction (may be the empty string) */ "paymentID": "7fe73bd90ef05dea0b5c15fc78696619c50dd5f2ba628f2fd16a2e3445b1922f",

+                /* Number - The timestamp of the block this transaction was included in (unix style) */ "timestamp": 1541980957,

+                /* [Object] - The amounts and destinations of the transaction.
+Amounts can be positive and negative if sending from one container address to another. */
                 "transfers": [
                     {
-                        "amount": 1111,
+                        /* Number - The amount of this transaction destination */ "amount": 1111,

+                        /* String - The public spend key this transaction was sent to.
+Must be present in this wallet container */
                         "publicKey": "805d665df31f9e09ce136bbcb2be26f567ea9fb803d5dcaabf28183b2e3aeaa7"
                     }
                 ],
+                /* Number - The time this transaction unlocks at.
+If >= 500000000, treated as a timestamp.
+Else, treated as a block height.
+Cannot be spent till unlocked. */
                 "unlockTime": 0
             }
         ]
     },
-    "walletFileFormatVersion": 0,
-    "walletSynchronizer": {
-        "privateViewKey": "a12fb5354388565c6967933a64a5e9a07566629b9beb077f20ca7f37b4abdc06",
+    /* Number - The format of the wallet file.
+May change in the future. */ "walletFileFormatVersion": 0,

+    /* Object - Data used to help store the wallet synchronization state */ "walletSynchronizer": {
+        /* String - The private view key used to decrypt transactions */ "privateViewKey": "a12fb5354388565c6967933a64a5e9a07566629b9beb077f20ca7f37b4abdc06",

+        /* Number - The height to begin requesting blocks from.
+Ignored if syncStartTimestamp != 0 */
         "startHeight": 0,

+        /* Number - The timestamp to begin request blocks from.
+Ignored if syncStartHeight != 0 */
         "startTimestamp": 1541973731,

+        /* Object - The synchronization status of transactions */
         "transactionSynchronizerStatus": {

-            "blockHashCheckpoints": [
+            /* [String] - Block hash checkpoints taken by default every 5k blocks.
+Useful for if a very deep fork occurs. */ "blockHashCheckpoints": [
                 "bfee487de34f1640d72075a8a582407c8cff32fbe26455cd7ddb756ac4dfffa4"
             ],

-            "lastKnownBlockHashes": [
+            /* [String] - Block hash checkpoints of the last (up to) 100 blocks.
+The first hashes are the newer ones. */ "lastKnownBlockHashes": [
                 "dadf6e1a5d789948448c3b252bfaeff6bc38c7e7e8c91125a9471792399e076e",
                 "d2ece1b159c3132fda6bfc618ee31cb46b0ad8a479f02d486d6f650f7cd7e27e",
             ],

+            /* Number - The last block we scanned */
             "lastKnownBlockHeight": 965868
         }
     }